Chapter 8: Watching Ostrowski

 The man ran every morning at six-fifteen.

-Hank had been parked on the cross street for three days now, different spots, rotating the truck’s position like inspection points on a long-term structural assessment — same subject, different angles, never the same sight line twice.
-Rook rode shotgun with her chin on the armrest and her eyes tracking whatever Hank tracked, the two of them running the same surveillance pattern they’d never been trained for but had fallen into the way water falls into a crack.
+Hank had been parked on the cross street for four days now, rotating positions.
+He moved the truck each morning — different spot on the block, different angle, the way he’d rotate inspection points on a long-term assessment: same subject, different sight lines, never letting the pattern repeat.
+Rook rode shotgun with her chin on the armrest and her eyes tracking whatever Hank tracked.

 On Saturday his daughter came.
-She was maybe twenty-five, dark hair pulled back, and she held herself the way Hank had seen people hold themselves after something has happened that hasn’t finished happening yet — careful, contained, her weight slightly forward on her toes as though ready to move.
-She hugged her father on the front steps and the hug lasted longer than a casual greeting.
-Ostrowski’s hand came up to the back of her head and stayed there, cupping her skull like something that could break.
+Maybe twenty-five, dark hair pulled back, her weight forward on her toes the way people hold themselves when something has happened that hasn’t finished happening.
+She hugged her father on the front steps and Ostrowski’s hand came up to the back of her head and stayed there, cupping her skull like something that could break.

 He looked at his hands on the steering wheel.
 Broad knuckles, rough fingers.
 Hands that wrote reports.
 Hands that dreamed in accelerant.